SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 These are included in current assets, except for maturities greater than 12 months after the end of the reporting period which are classified as non-current assets.

-Financial assets at amortised cost comprise statutory deposits, cash and cash equivalents, premium and insurance balances receivable and other receivables and prepayments.
+Financial assets at amortised cost comprise statutory deposits, cash and cash equivalents, due from related parties and most other receivables.

 ii) Financial assets at fair value through other comprehensive income (‘FVTOCI’)